gxjansen/cro.cafe/project/implementation-plan.md

 - Enhanced structured data for podcast episodes

 **Note:** Each section's reference files will be created separately with detailed technical specifications and implementation instructions for junior developers.

+# Technical Debt and Future Improvements

+## TypeScript Type Predicate Challenge in Permalinks Utility

+**Location:** `src/utils/permalinks.ts`

+**Issue:** Encountered a complex TypeScript type predicate challenge in the `generateHreflangTags` function.
+The current implementation struggles with type narrowing, specifically with the `language` property in the type predicate.

+**Potential Solutions to Investigate:**

+1. Refactor the type definition to make it more flexible
+2. Create a more robust type guard function
+3. Consider using a different approach to type validation
+4. Potentially simplify the function signature